t3nsor98/React-note-taking-App/README.md

 # React-note-taking-App

-A react web app for note takaing.
+A react web app for note taking.